 - Anykščiai District Municipality, Anykščių rajono savivaldybė

 - Troškūnai Parish or Eldership (the smallest administrative unit in Lithuania), Troškūnų Seniūnija

 PREVIOUSLY: From 1843 to World War I, Troškūnai was part of Vilkomir (Ukmergė) district within Kovno province.
 Between the two world wars, Troškūnai was part of Panevėžys district.

-In 1897 there were 779 Jews in Trashkon, 78% of the general population.
+In 1897 there were 779 Jews in Trashkun, 78% of the general population.
 In the summer of 1915 during World War I (1914-1918), the Jews were exiled into central Russia, their houses were destroyed and their possessions looted.
-After the war most of them returned to Trashkon and rebuilt their houses.
+After the war most of them returned to Trashkun and rebuilt their houses.

-There were two synagogues in Trashkon, one of the last officiating rabbi of the community.
-Rabbi Schneur Reznikovitz known in the surrounding villages as "the holy one" (hakadosh) was venerated by Jews and gentiles alike.
+There were two synagogues in Trashkun.
+One of the last officiating rabbis of the community, Rabbi Schneur Reznikovitz, was known in the surrounding villages as "the holy one" (hakadosh) and was venerated by Jews and Gentiles alike.